letmehateu/porto/apps/docs/pages/contracts/orchestrator.md

 Our recommendations:

 1. Including both `prePayment` and `postPayment` in an intent introduces an extra ERC20 transfer, increasing gas costs.
 This tradeoff should be considered.
-2. RPC Servers should build sophisticated offchain griefing defenses, such as reputation systems and risk premiums for new users.
+2. Relay should build sophisticated offchain griefing defenses, such as reputation systems and risk premiums for new users.
 3. Charging only via `postPayment` allows the user to start execution without upfront funds.
 This enables use cases where funds become available only after the call—e.g., after withdrawing from a DApp.

 :::note